 Once you’ve scheduled your appointment, a little bit of prep work can make installation day go incredibly smoothly for everyone.
 Taking a few simple steps beforehand allows your electrician to work safely and efficiently, getting your new motion sensor lights up and running without a hitch.
 Think of it as rolling out the welcome mat for a job well done.

-Clear the Installation Areas
+Clear the Path and Work Areas

 Your electrician will need clear, safe access to the spots where the lights will be installed.
 Before they arrive, take a quick walk around your property to tidy up these key areas.
 This usually means focusing on entry points, driveways, walkways, and backyards where you expect the most foot traffic.
 You can help by trimming back any overgrown bushes or tree branches that might be in the way.
 It’s also a good idea to move things like patio furniture, grills, gardening tools, or kids’ toys that could obstruct the workspace.
 A clear path not only prevents accidents but also helps the installation team complete their work more quickly.